sameersbn/docker-gitlab/README.md

 - **GITLAB_HOST**: The hostname of the GitLab server.
 Defaults to `localhost`
 - **GITLAB_PORT**: The port of the GitLab server.
 Defaults to `80` for plain http and `443` when https is enabled.
 - **GITLAB_TIMEZONE**: Configure the timezone for the gitlab application.
 This configuration does not effect cron jobs.
 Defaults to `UTC`.
+See the list of [acceptable values](http://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html).
 - **GITLAB_ROOT_PASSWORD**: The password for the root user.
 Defaults to `5iveL!fe`.
 - **GITLAB_EMAIL**: The email address for the GitLab server.
 Defaults to `example@example.com`.
 - **GITLAB_EMAIL_DISPLAY_NAME**: The name displayed in emails sent out by the GitLab mailer.
 Defaults to `GitLab`.